Nikerino/LibRVC/README.md

 An easy-to-use fork of the [Retrieval-based Voice Conversion project](https://github.com/RVC-Project/Retrieval-based-Voice-Conversion).

 > [!NOTE]
 > I am NOT the original creator of RVC.
 The original project can be found [here](https://github.com/RVC-Project).
+All work should be attributed to them.

+For an implementation that provides more configuration options, check out [rvc-python](https://github.com/daswer123/rvc-python)

 I created this fork because the original code for RVC is pretty awkward to integrate into projects.
 This library should hopefully make that process simpler for other developers by providing:
 1. A dirt simple API for converting voices.